lichess-bot-devs/lichess-bot/README.md

 ## Config
+- `cp config.yml.default config.yml`
-- Edit the config.yml file and update the token field with your token
+- Edit `config.yml` and update the token field with your token
 - In the `engine` field, enter the binary name
 - Leave the `weights` field empty or see LeelaChessZero section for Neural Nets